Metropolitan-Council/growing.shade/inst/app/www/methods.md

 calendar year.
 Sentinel-2 collects measurements approximately 2-3 times a week, with a pixel resolution of 10 meters x 10 meters.
 Then, the tract-average NDVI value from this ‘maximum NDVI’ composite image was taken.
-NDVI over water bodies (rivers or lakes) was not included.
-<br><br> Based on user-defined selection of priority variables, the data
-are scaled and standardized in order to create a single, integrated priority value.
+NDVI over water bodies (rivers or lakes) was not included nor was NDVI over cultivated fields. <br><br> Based on user-defined selection of priority variables, the data are scaled and standardized in order to create a single, integrated priority value.
 Download the pdf below for more information on that.

 <br>